 *In order to load OLDMEDLINE data into PubMed, each citation must be linked to a parent serial record in LocatorPlus®.
 Determining the proper link for some of these older citations takes research time which can result in the citations being made available later than the online debut date for the majority of a year's index.
 Research and user reports also uncover gap issues that NLM adds and citations that are duplicates that NLM deletes; these changes are not reflected in the counts given in the chart.

 NLM expects to continue converting citations from its older print medical indexes to machine-readable form and will add these citations to PubMed as time and resources permit.
-OLDMEDLINE citations are tagged with the Citation Subset [SB] code OM and are searched as jsubsetom.
+OLDMEDLINE citations are tagged with the Citation Subset [SB] code OM and are searched as jsubsetom in PubMed.

 OLDMEDLINE records have been created using standards that are different from the data entry standards for MEDLINE records.
 The format and data elements (fields) present in the OLDMEDLINE citations vary depending on the original source from which the citations were obtained.
 For details, see the individual MEDLINE/PubMed Data Element (Field) Descriptions.